Russian Teen Eco-activists Fight For Future As Risks Mount - UrduPoint

 In November 2021, Egor and his friend Alexei, then high school students, tested the water discharged by the paper factory.

-The factory is run by a local politician from the Kremlin-loyal United Russia party, and says it has since invested in modernising its equipment.
+The factory is run by a local politician from the Kremlin-loyal United Russia party and says it has since invested in modernizing its equipment.

 Following the probe, Alexei, then a member of a pro-government environmental group, was accused of carrying out the inspection without the approval of his superiors and kicked out.